Coave Therapeutics

 Series A in 2020

-Ona Therapeutics, S.L. is a biotechnology company based in Barcelona, Spain, founded in 2019 by Salvador Aznar-Benitah and Valerie Vanhooren.
-The company focuses on the discovery and development of therapeutic biologics aimed at targeting tumor metastatic-initiating cells and lipid metabolism.
-Ona Therapeutics develops therapies that block fat metabolism pathways in animal models of cancer and inhibit cells responsible for metastasis.
-This approach holds the potential to prevent the development of malignant tumors and eliminate existing ones, allowing healthcare institutions to address various metastatic cancers, including those of the oral cavity, breast, ovary, stomach, bladder, prostate, and melanoma.
+Ona Therapeutics, S.L. is a biotechnology company founded in 2019 and based in Barcelona, Spain.
+It specializes in the discovery and development of therapeutic biologics that specifically target tumor metastatic-initiating cells and lipid metabolism.
+As a spin-off from ICREA and the IRB Institute for Research in Biomedicine, the company focuses on blocking the pathways involved in fat metabolism in animal models of cancer.
+Its innovative therapies aim to inhibit the cells responsible for metastasis, thereby preventing the development of malignant tumors and potentially eradicating existing ones.
+Ona Therapeutics is positioned to offer treatment solutions for various metastatic cancers, including those affecting the oral cavity, breast, ovaries, stomach, bladder, prostate, and melanoma.

 EyeD Pharma